-If you’re looking for a spectacular travel destination that’s barely been touched by tourism, consider a flight to Algeria.
-Part Africa and part Europe, Algeria's vastness (it’s the second largest country in Africa) means that even at its most compelling sights, there aren't many crowds.
-Whether you’re exploring Roman ruins, shopping the souk in Algiers, or eyeing the incredible landscapes of the Sahara, you’ll find few other tourists—and plenty of curious, friendly, and welcoming Algerians.
+If you’re looking for a spectacular travel destination that’s barely been touched by tourism, consider flights to Algeria.
+Part Africa and part Europe, its vastness (it’s the second largest country in Africa) means that even at its most compelling sights, there aren't many crowds.
+Whether you’re exploring Roman ruins, shopping the souk in Algiers, or eyeing the incredible landscapes of the Sahara, you’ll find few other tourists – and plenty of curious, friendly and welcoming Algerians.

 Algiers, the capital, is packed with Ottoman palaces and ancient minarets, modernist buildings and shaded cafes.
-It’s a place where you can spend a few days wandering through the medina and drinking coffee or feasting on grilled lamb and strolling along the seafront.
+It’s a place where you can spend a few days wandering through the medina and drinking coffee, or feasting on grilled lamb followed by a stroll along the seafront.
 Its whitewashed colonial buildings are stunning, its wide boulevards date back to the French occupation, and its flower-filled streets lead down to the bright blue Bay of Algiers.

-If you’re the kind of person who spreads your towel as far from other beachgoers as possible, then Algeria’s beaches are for you.
-Deserted, gorgeous, and immense, these are the beaches people dream about when they’re working at the office.
+If you’re the kind of person who spreads their towel as far from all the other beachgoers as possible, then Algeria’s beaches are for you.
+Deserted, gorgeous and immense, these are the beaches people dream about when they’re working at the office.
 Be sure to take plenty of photos.

-Outside Algiers, mountains, deserts, and coasts are all waiting to be explored.
-The Sahara alone is a reason to visit Algeria, with its enormous sand dunes, canyons, and stone forests and its remarkable collection of prehistoric cave art.
-Many travel companies run tours that last a week or more.
+Outside Algiers, mountains, deserts and coasts are all waiting to be explored.
+The Sahara alone is a reason to visit Algeria, with its enormous sand dunes, canyons and stone forests, and its remarkable collection of prehistoric cave art.
+Many travel companies run tours that can last a week or more.

-Check out Timgad, a Unesco World Heritage Site, which was buried under a meter of sand for hundreds of years.
-The sand helped preserve a Roman military colony, a grid of streets populated with a triumphal arch, a theater, baths, a library, and more.
+Check out Timgad, a Unesco World Heritage Site, which was buried under a metre of sand for hundreds of years.
+The sand helped preserve a Roman military colony, a grid of streets populated with a triumphal arch, a theatre, baths, a library and more.
 It’s not hard to imagine the streets thronging with Roman soldiers, although today the site feels completely isolated and almost ghostly.